-- •Bleed the brake system, referring to the additional information and recommendations below for proper bleeding instructions.
+- Bleed the brake system, referring to the additional information and recommendations on page 7 for proper bleeding instructions.
 Check system for leaks after bleeding. - Install the wheel and torque to manufacturer's specifications.
-NOTE: Wheel spacer (26) MUST be used if any wheel contact surfaces overhang the outside diameter of the hub face.
-See warning on page 4.

 Balancing the Brake Bias on 4 Wheel Disc Vehicles